-From rapidly producing prototypes to replacing a gameboard piece, the 3D printing is used for a diverse set of purposes.
+From rapidly producing prototypes to replacing a gameboard piece, 3D printing is used for a diverse set of purposes.

 It’s used in high-tech manufacturing.